LeaBurin/LeaBurin/README.md

-- 👋 Hi, I’m @LeaBurin, a PhD student in English linguistics at Université de Paris Cité
+- 👋 Hi, I’m @LeaBurin, a PhD student in English linguistics at Université Paris Cité
 - 👀 I’m interested in sociophonetics, voice quality, and SLA (among others)

 <!---